top of page

 The annual subscription is £12 for an individual, and £18 for two persons living at the same address.

-Payment is by cash or cheque.
+Payment is by cash / cheque / online banking.
 Cheques should be made out to: Minehead Conservation Society, and sent to the Treasurer:-

 Please provide the following information along with your payment: